Functional electrical stimulation: Stroke and upper limb recovery

+Evidence indicates that electrical stimulation can improve muscle strength after stroke, but its additional benefit for functional performance may be limited when added to task-specific training.
+Cyclical electrical stimulation has shown moderate benefits compared with no treatment, while functional electrical stimulation provides only small additional gains compared with practice of the same activities without stimulation.

 A systematic review was done to assess three types of functional electronic stimulation (FES) used in post stroke upper limb rehab and compare them to patients that did not use any FES.
 The types focused on were manual FES, BCI-FES, and EMG-FES.
 Studies showed that when comparing clinical scores in post stroke patients who used FES versus patients that did not, the patients that used FES had more functional benefits.
 The scores suggested that FES decreases spasticity of wrist flexors as compared to non-FES and motor outcomes showed improved recovery in upper extremities, specifically when using the BCI-FES system.
 In the end the study showed that it is difficult to say which specific FES system is best.
 Many research studies showed that closed-loop FES, or BCI/EMG, are more beneficial than open-loop FES, or manual, for motor recovery.
 Among closed-loop FES, which system is more effective (either BCI-FES or EMG-FES) remains unspecified, because as of right now no randomized controlled clinical trial has been conducted to directly compare the two and their benefits when in the context of neurorehabilitation.
 An open-loop FES has been widely used clinically for many years when treating post stroke patients, whereas closed-loop FES is typically applied in the laboratory setting as a research protocol (especially BCI-FES).